 So, What Is A Tuk Tuk?

-Also known as an auto rickshaw, these vehicles became popular in Southeast Asia and have since made their way around the world.
-These three-wheeled, open-air vehicles are one of the most unique transportation methods and we love them!
+Also known as an auto-rickshaw, these vehicles that became popular in Southeast Asia have since made their way around the world.
+The three-wheeled, open-air vehicles are one of the most unique transportation methods and just continue to grow in popularity!
 Read on to learn more about the history of tuk tuks and how they fit perfectly into our day to day lives.

-Modern Tuk Tuks from Europe are eco-friendly vehicles and can be a much larger version of the original.
-Our larger, limo tuk tuks hold 6 passengers and can go from 70 to 100 miles per charge with our commercial-grade batteries.
-The most recent article from Smart Cities Dive highlights the modern electric rickshaw and how they are a key part of micro-transit movement in our country.
+Modern versions from Europe are eco-friendly vehicles and can be much larger than the original.
+Our larger tuks hold 6 passengers and can go from 70 to 100 miles per charge with our commercial-grade batteries.
+The most recent article from Smart Cities Dive highlights the modern electric rickshaw and how they are a key part of the micro-transit movement in our country.
 We recently partnered with Jacksonville Transportation Authority to offer a shuttle service in Downtown, Riverside, and Avondale.
-So, we’ve finally caught on to the trend parts of Europe has had since the 30’s and we're not the only ones!
-Check out this full list of the best tuk tuk tours around the world from our friends at Tuk Tuk Ride Paris!
+So, we are finally catching on to the trend that parts of Europe have had since the ’30s and we're not the only ones!
+Check out this full list of the best tours around the world from our friends at Tuk Tuk Ride Paris!

 Other Ways To Use A Tuk Tuk

-There are also other ways to use a tuk tuk these days!
-We have transformed one of our Tuk Tuks into a wonderful mobile bar for private and corporate events.
+We have transformed one of our vehicles into a wonderful mobile bar for private and corporate events.
 We collaborated with a company in Colorado called Tuk Fab, Inc. to create our one of a kind masterpiece.
-In addition, tuk tuks are being utilized for brewery tours, scavenger hunts, and much more in cities around the United States.
+In addition, they are being utilized for drinking experiences, scavenger hunts, and much more in cities around the United States.

 U.S. companies are at the forefront of providing fun and unique transportation options while helping to protect our environment.
-Stephanie Dale, our Chief Tuk’n Officer, says all of these factors are why she is obsessed with the eco friendly vehicles with the funny little name of a “tuk tuk”.
-You too will become a raving Tuk’ee fan once you hop on board the Go Tuk’n tuk tuks!
+Stephanie Dale, our Chief Tuk’n Officer, says all of these factors are why she is obsessed with the eco-friendly vehicles with the funny little name of a “tuk tuk”.
+You too will become a raving Tuk’ee fan once you hop on board with Go Tuk’n!